Haleangadi

-Haleangadi or Haleyangady is a village in Mangalore taluk of Dakshina Kannada district of Karnataka.
+Haleangadi or Haleangady is a village in Mangalore taluk of Dakshina Kannada district of Karnataka.
 It literally means "Old shop" in the Kannada language, although Byari,Tulu is local lingo.
 It is a junction on National Highway 66 which connects Cochin to Panvel.
 An adjacent road goes from NH-66 towards Pakshikere, Kinnigoli, and Kateel.
 There is also a road from Haleangady to Koluvail towards Arabian sea.
 This small town is situated in Dakshina Kannada district of Karnataka.
 It's about 24 km north of Mangalore city.